nodejs/node/test/common/README.md

 * return [&lt;Function>](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function)

 Returns a function that calls `fn`.
-If the returned function has not been called exactly `expected` number of times when the test is complete, then the test will fail.
+If the returned function has not been called exactly `exact` number of times when the test is complete, then the test will fail.

 If `fn` is not provided, an empty function will be used.